Big Hole: Mine museum

 A sign next to the hole, reading "If all the diamonds recovered from the Kimberley Mine could be gathered together they would fill three cocopans such as these".

 With mining operations closed down in 1914, the open pit became an attraction for visitors to the city.
 By the 1960s, a gathering together of relics of Kimberley's early days, including old buildings and sundry memorabilia, began to be organised into a formal museum and tourist attraction.
 In 1965 De Beers appointed Basil Humphreys as museum consultant, with the museum being substantially upgraded as an open-air representation of early Kimberley.
 These upgrades included streetscapes, dioramas, and exhibits of mining technology and transport.
 There was an official opening during the Kimberley centenary celebrations in 1971.
 One of the attractions was the Diamond Hall.
 The Mine Museum went through subsequent upgrades.
-Between 2002 and 2005 De Beers invested R50 million in developing the Big Hole into a tourism facility, based on the idea of creating "a lasting legacy for the people of Kimberley".
-The new facility, the Big Hole Kimberley, and its theme of "Diamonds and Destiny", was expected to double visitor numbers to the Big Hole.
+Between 2002 and 2005 De Beers invested R50 million in developing the Big Hole into a tourism facility.